Surely you're asking

 Common ingredients that can wreck bottoming:

-Beans, especially canned beans
+Beans, especially canned

 Fried foods, especially soggy fried foods